+Watch the video on the school website for more information.
 Full course details can be found here.

-Sample assessment materials can be found here and here.
+Sample assessment materials can be found <a href=here and <a href=here.

 Two exam papers, 1 hour 30 minutes each (100% of final grade in total):